 The Fisher College has identified the diversity of its faculty, staff, and students to be a central and essential goal.
 The Ohio State University is committed to establishing a culturally and intellectually diverse environment, encouraging all members of our learning community to reach their full potential.
 We are responsive to dual-career families and strongly promote work-life balance to support our community members through a suite of institutionalized policies.
 We are an NSF Advance Institution and a member of the Ohio/Western Pennsylvania/West Virginia Higher Education Recruitment Consortium.’

-The position will be in the Department of Management Sciences, and will involve both teaching and research.
+The positions will be in the Department of Management Sciences, and will involve both teaching and research.
 Our department focuses on managerial decision-making that is relevant to service and manufacturing operations and global supply chains.
 This focus is apparent in both scholarship and teaching.
 Our course offerings in operations management emphasize management issues using data-driven decision making.
 Such analytical capability supports both continuous process improvement and systems improvement in service and manufacturing businesses.
 Our research reflects faculty expertise in the areas of managerial decision making and process and systems performance improvement that is published in highly regarded research journals.
 Our faculty members are known as leaders in their respective scholarly communities.